Sort by:

 Planting Details

-- Spacing: Space plants about 18–24 inches apart to allow for their spreading growth.
+- Spacing: Space plants 3 feet (90 cm) apart to allow room for growth.

 Care Instructions